PR0M3TH3AN/SeedPass/README.md

 ## Security Considerations

-**Important:** The password you use to decrypt your parent seed is also required to decrypt the password index retrieved from Nostr. **It is imperative to remember this password**, as losing it means you won't be able to access your stored passwords.
-Consider using a secure method to store and remember your 12 word seed AND your password.
+**Important:** The password you use to decrypt your parent seed is also required to decrypt the seed index data retrieved from Nostr. **It is imperative to remember this password** and be sure to use it with the same seed, as losing it means you won't be able to access your stored index.
+Secure your 12 word seed AND your login password.

 - **Backup Your Data:** Regularly back up your encrypted data and checksum files to prevent data loss.
 - **Protect Your Password:** Do not share your decryption password with anyone and ensure it's strong and unique.